 Just as New York State's Teaching Standards describe effective practice, the NYSUT Teacher Practice Rubric reveals the state's broad standards in specific and focused terms.
-This rubric selected for use in the TED system approved by NYSED for use statewide by districts working to implement Annual Professional Performance Reviews.
+The 2014 revised edition of the rubric, selected for use in the TED system, has been approved by the New York State Education Department for use statewide by districts working to implement Annual Professional Performance Reviews.

-The NYSUT Teacher Practice Rubric (2012 Edition) has been modified to reflect teacher and evaluator feedback from district field experience.
+The 2014 NYSUT Teacher Practice Rubric was revised to reflect teacher and evaluator feedback from district field experience.

-What if my district is already using the previous NYSUT rubric?
+What if my district is using the 2011 or 2012 editons of the NYSUT rubric?

 Districts that have already submitted an APPR plan or already have had their APPR plan approved do not need to take any action at this time.
-Since the 2011 Edition of the NYSUT rubric remains on the list of approved teacher practice rubrics, districts may continue using it.
-However, if a district and bargaining unit(s) wish to use the 2012 Edition of the rubric for the 2012-2013 school year, the district will need to resubmit its APPR plan for approval as follows:
+Since the 2012 and 2011 editions of the NYSUT rubric remain on the list of approved teacher practice rubrics, districts may continue using it.

-Once NYSED has approved the resubmission, the district will receive an approval letter.
+NYSED will send a letter to the district indicating approval of the requested change to the APPR plan.
 The timeline for review of plans is contingent on the date of receipt and current volume of other submitted plans.
-It is estimated that review of the APPR plan will take 4 – 6 weeks from the date the plan is submitted online.
-NYSED will consider plans on a rolling basis.
+It is estimated that review of the APPR plan will take 4 - 6 weeks from the date the plan is submitted online.

 The rubric extends the standards set by New York State through clear and detailed descriptions of effective teaching practices, and provides educators with a vocabulary and structure for articulating the more complex and subtle dimensions of teaching practice.
 This vocabulary establishes language for teacher self-reflection and goal-setting, and facilitates the essential conversations that must take place between teachers and evaluators as part of the TED system.
 The Teacher Practice Rubric is a critical tool for both teachers and evaluators and should be distributed early in the evaluation process to be used as the common reference throughout.